• Home |

 The .44 Magnum produces muzzle velocities around 1,500 fps, with hard-hitting muzzle energy near 1,000 foot-pounds.
 That energy is one reason this cartridge is preferred by handgun hunters pursuing big game.

-All that power makes over-penetration a serious concern when using .44 Magnum for personal protection.
-However, if you live in bear country, your home defense weapon needs to have enough power to stop an angry bruin.
-In that case, that power becomes a major perk rather than a hindrance.
+However, if you live in bear country, your carry gun needs to have enough power to stop an angry brute.
+In that case, the .44 Mag’s colossal power becomes a perk rather than a hindrance.

 Capacity